Darweenist/BasicCompiler/README.md

 After running the main function in ```Parser.java```, the output file can then be run in MARS or QTSPIM to test the validity of the compiler.

-This project was created by Dawson Chen, for a Compilers and Interpreters class.
+This project was created by Dawson Chen, for a Compilers and Interpreters class in Fall of 2019 (10th Grade).